Mun Il-pyeong: Early life

 Mun Il-pyeong was born in the Uiju district of the North Pyeongan Province in the year 1888, the only son of Mun Cheon-du.
-He spent the majority of his early years in his home town studying Chinese literature and philosophy, until in 1905 when he left to continue his studies in Japan with colleagues such as Yi Kwang-su.
+He spent the majority of his early years in his home town studying Chinese literature and philosophy, until in 1905 when he left to continue his studies in Japan with colleagues such as Yi Gwangsu.